BilbyHouse/Beast-Hunter/RULES.md

 # Beast-Hunter
 ## a card game for two players
 ### Game Overview
-Beast hunter is an assymetrical poker game for two players; a contest between a hunter and the beasts.
+Beast Hunter is a nail-biting asymmetrical card game for two players about the contest between a Hunter and their quarry, the Beasts.
+Points are scored by building powerful hands of cards using a simplified Poker-like system.
-The Beast player will be laying down hands as 'Nests' face down, and trying to build nests of 5 or more cards which threaten to charge at the hunter, and if the charge is succesful, score some points.
+The Beast player will be laying hands of cards as 'Nests' face down, and trying to build nests of 5 or more cards which threaten to charge at the hunter, and if the charge is succesful, score some points.
-The hunter will have to pick the right time and place to go on a hunt with a hunter's kit of up to 5 cards, and then compare the kit to the selected nest. the higher hand scores.
+The hunter will have to pick the right time and place to go on a hunt with a Hunter's Kit of up to 5 cards, and then compare the kit to the selected nest. the higher hand scores.
   Play continues until a payer wins by reaching 9 points.

 __game materials__

-- 2 decks of playing cards, joker's included (It is encouraged to use decks with differently colored backs)
-- a turn wheel
-- a turn tracking token
 - These rules

-### suit names
-	using the customary names for card suits is sufficient.

-	However, the game is more flavorful if you use special names for the suits

-	the Beast suits are:
-	- Feather (club)
-	- Fur (heart)
-	- scale (club)
-	- Weird (diamond)

-	the Hunter suits are:
-	- Arrows (spades)
-	- Traps (clubs)
-	- Swords(diamonds)
-	- Body (hearts)
+- 1 Beast deck (54 cards)
+- 1 Hunter deck (54 cards)
+- a turn tracking wheel
+- a turn tracking pawn

+#### SETUP
+1. Randomly select who will play the Beasts ans who wil play the Hunter.
+2. Give each player the corresponding deck, and have them shuffled.
+3. Set the turn tracking wheel somehwere easily accesed by both players.
+4. Set the turn tracking pawn in the 'Dusk' wedge of the wheel.
+5. Both players draw a starting hand of 5 cards.

+You are now ready to begin play!

+#### Turn Overview

 ### the cards
 #### UNIVERSAL CARDS
 - Joker - The Annihilator - A hand containing a joker beats any hand not containing an ace